HaleTom/deeplearning.ai_notes/Optim/notes/wk2.md

 ### Choosing mini-batch size
 Guidelines for choosing mini-batch size:

-* For small training set ($m < 2000$)- use batch gradient descetn
+* For small training set ($m < 2000$)- use batch gradient descent
 * Over 2000 training examples, use 64, 128, 256 or 512 examples per batch for memory alignment.
 1024 is less common.
 * Ensure that the entire mini-batch fits in CPU/GPU memory

 Try a few different values for the batch size to find out which makes the training fastest.